Skip to main content

 • Sensor Name - the name how it is coming from the weather station

-• Reading Unit - the unit in which the sensor value is coming from the weather station (see units for supported units for the current dimension)
+• Reading Unit - the unit in which the sensor value is coming from the weather station (see units for supported units for the current dimension, values entered here must not include brackets or quotes)

-• Output Unit - the unit in which the sensor value should be converted to (see units for supported units for the current dimension)
+• Output Unit - the unit in which the sensor value should be converted to (see units for supported units for the current dimension, values entered here must not include brackets or quotes)

 To enable the unit conversion both units need to be entered and they both need to be from the same dimension.
 Otherwise the raw values from the weather station will be used.